-Is natural bodybuilding a life style?
+Is natural bodybuilding a lifestyle?
 Do we train to suppress a fear of feeling small; perhaps it’s to attract a mate?
 Or is it a primal need to increase strength and confidence?

 The ego is a powerful force in how we perceive ourselves.
-So why is it that men and women pick the hardest physical, nutritional and mental discipline known to the west, its simple: if you’re honest with yourself and not afraid to work your ass off, natural bodybuilding is going to show serious results!
+So why is it that men and women pick one of the hardest physical, nutritional and mental disciplines known to the west, it's simple: if you’re honest with yourself and not afraid to work your ass off, natural bodybuilding is going to show serious results!

 Bodybuilding isn't about fitness: it's about Gritness, a complete overhaul of building a new person inward and outward will often be the biggest and most gratifying gift we can give ourselves.

 Bodybuilding has its fair share of challenges and frustrations, training success can feel elusive in the enormous ocean of information and opinions. a big part of natural bodybuilding is: never give-up; because when the true colours begin to reveal themselves in the mirror, you alone will have yourself to thank!

 Most male natural bodybuilders want to get stronger and bigger period!
 Whereas women often want to increase muscularity to complement muscle tone with aesthetics complimenting chest/shoulder to hip and waist ratios.

 has its fair share of bumpy roads, walls and plateaus.
 Getting training and

 dietary information from elite sources can end in confusion or less than adequate training results?